mattermost/mattermost-developer-documentation/site/content/extend/customization/webapp.md

 ```

 ## Rebasing to latest version
-Challenges arise when creating a separate custom branch from an active open-source project like `mattermost-webapp`, as the project gets new commits and pull requests on a daily basis, your custom webapp can quickly become outdated.
+Challenges arise when creating a separate custom branch from an active open-source project like `mattermost-webapp`.
+As the project gets new commits and pull requests on a daily basis, your custom webapp can quickly become outdated.

-To deal with that, you'll need to leverate Git's [interactive rebasing functionality](https://git-scm.com/docs/git-rebase#_interactive_mode) in the following way:
+To deal with that, you'll need to leverage Git's [interactive rebasing functionality](https://git-scm.com/docs/git-rebase#_interactive_mode) in the following way:

 1. Add an upstream with the original `mattermost-webapp` repository.
 ```